tuubrooks/nCovMemory-en/docs/2020-01-31/chickens_facing_feed_shortage.md

 <p align="center"><img src="./imgs/image7.png" /></p>

-**Rational road-blocking can cut off the spread of the novel SARS-CoV-2, but roads at some places have been rudely dug up, which have hindered agricultural production.** Zhou Ping said, \"Under normal circumstances, in order to celebrate the Spring Festival, chicken farmers will reserve feed that may last for a period from the 24th of the last month of previous lunar year to the 10th of the first month of this lunar year.
-On 28th or 29th of last lunar month, we just heard about the SARS-CoV-2 in Wuhan, and roads were suddenly blocked on the first day of the lunar new year.
+**Rational road-blocking can cut off the spread of SARS-CoV-2, but roads at some places have been rudely dug up, which have hindered agricultural production.** Zhou Ping said, \"Under normal circumstances, in order to celebrate the Spring Festival, chicken farmers will reserve feed that may last for a period from the 24th of the last month of previous lunar year to the 10th of the first month of this lunar year.
+On 28th or 29th of last lunar month, we just heard about the epidemic in Wuhan, and roads were suddenly blocked on the first day of the lunar new year.
 No one has prepared feed for this special situation in advance. \"**The village where Zhou Ping lives is 10 kilometers from the county, and it is much closer to the